MicrosoftDocs/SupportArticles-docs/support/mem/configmgr/failed-devices-client-health-dashboard.md

 ---
 # Some devices are reported as failure on the Status Messages bar of the client health dashboard

-In [version 1902 of Configuration Manager current branch](/mem/configmgr/core/plan-design/changes/whats-new-in-version-1902#client-health-dashboard), the client health dashboard is available to assess the health of Configuration Manager clients in your environment.
+Starting from [version 1902 of Configuration Manager current branch](/mem/configmgr/core/plan-design/changes/whats-new-in-version-1902#client-health-dashboard), the client health dashboard is available to assess the health of Configuration Manager clients in your environment.
 This article describes an issue in which some devices are reported as **Failure** unexpectedly on the **Status Messages** bar of the **Scenario Health** bar chart.
 This article also provides some insights on the internals and calculations of the **Scenario Health** bar chart.

 _Applies to:_ &nbsp; Configuration Manager (current branch)
 _Original KB number:_ &nbsp; 4643234